thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Features provided by the source script:

-Analysis and visualization tools:
+--Analysis and visualization tools--

 * A GC-MS data analysis application with a MS reference library.
 * A sequence alignment analysis applications for trimming alignments.
 * Hard-to-find color palettes (for example, a 25 member discrete color palette)

-Useful data:
+--Useful data--

 * More than 12 chemical datasets for running practice analyses.
-* A plant phylogeny for >300,000 species, including ferns, gymnosperms, and angiosperms.
+* A phylogeny for >30,000 plant species, including nearly 30,000 angiosperms, >500 gymnosperms, nearly 500 pteridophytes, and 100 bryophytes.
-* A list of >400,000 plant species as well as the families and orders to which they belong.
+* A list of nearly 400,000 plant species as well as the families, orders, and phyla to which they belong.

 # (PART) DATA ANALYSIS IN R